 - Give community shoutouts on your social media page.

 When you’re just starting out as a creator, you’ll have to do a lot of outreach because many brands don’t know you yet — and they probably won’t trust you enough to pay you.
-Your job is to convince them that working with you will generate significant return on investment for their business.
+Your job is to convince them that working with you will generate a significant return on investment for their business.

 “If you’re scared to pitch brands; if you’re nervous and you don’t know what to say, it’s okay.
 You’re not the only one.
 Even creators who have been in this game for over a couple of years still face this.
 There’s no perfect formula for pitching,” Malvika Sheth shares.